 Take up crafting

-Crocheting, knitting and other needlework require the crafter to switch between small details and the larger whole, which improves memory.
+Crocheting, knitting and other needlework require the crafter to switch between small details and the whole project, which improves memory.
 Creating artwork is also related to a feeling of self-confidence and satisfaction.

 Learn a new language